locksmath/locksmath.github.io/README.md

 share such knowledge with other locksmiths, as long as they do so in a form which does not violate the copyright.

-tldr: Share but don't plagiarise, do good and not evil.
+tldr: Share but don't plagiarise.
+Do good, not evil.